How to apply

 If you’re a non-visa national you don’t need to apply for a visa, you can apply to enter the UK as a short-term student on arrival at the port of entry, free of charge.
 You are not allowed to have more than six months of short-term visitor leave in any 12-month period.

-This is often referred to as registration.
-From 26 May, you will need to begin pre-enrolment to confirm your details and pay the remainder of your fees.
+From 26 May, you will need to begin pre-enrolment registration process to confirm your details and pay the remainder of your fees.

-You will receive further details of pre-enrolment closer to the summer.
+You will receive further details of pre-enrolment Registration closer to the summer.

 Your enrolment is complete when you arrive on campus and visit one of the team to scan your passport and check your visa details.